ngeno7/Linux-Notes/README.md

 ### System Logs

 Help us to know what is going on different processes, to assist in knowing the health of processes.

+Logs are categorized according to:
+  - Serverity
+  - Facility